What Is Server-Side Caching And How It Can Improve Website Speed

 How to Implement Server-side Caching

-Implementing server-side caching can be done using various methods, including plugins, CDNs, and built-in caching features.
-Here are some methods for implementing server-side caching:
+Server-side caching can be achieved with plugins, CDNs, and built-in features.
+Here are a few methods:

 Use Caching Plugins

-Content management systems (CMS) like WordPress offer caching plugins that can be used to implement server-side caching.
-These plugins allow you to configure and manage the caching process, such as setting an expiration time for cached content or purging the cache.
+Content management systems (CMS) like WordPress offer caching plugins for server-side caching.
+These plugins let you manage caching, set expiration times for cached content, and purge the cache when needed.

 For example, WordPress caching plugins include WP Rocket, LiteSpeed Cache, W3 Total Cache, etc.